-This error message is issued when the server attempted to fetch configuration updates from the database and this on demand attempt failed.
-The sole argument which is returned to the config-backend-pull command caller too contains the reason for failure.
+This error message is issued when the server attempted to fetch configuration updates from the database and this attempt failed.
+The server will re-try according to the configured value of the config-fetch-waittime parameter.
+The sole argument contains the reason for failure.